OakCityLabs/Endpoint/README.md

     extension MyPayloadClass: EndpoingPageable {}
 ```

-This is the default implementation that provides the names of parameters sent to the server for paging.
+This is the default implementation that provides the parameters sent to the server for paging.

 ```swift
 public extension EndpointPageable {